Doctor-trusted hair loss treatments

 What the Research Says About Dutasteride vs. Finasteride

 However, this study had a few flaws, so it shouldn’t be seen as the be-all and end-all.
-For instance, there was a small sample size of only 90 men, and the study period was only six months.
+For instance, there was a small sample size of only 90 men, and the study period was only 6 months.
 Also, it was “open-label,” meaning the researchers and subjects knew what medication they were taking, which can cause confirmation bias.

 Any time you switch medications, it’s vital to let a healthcare provider know so they can guide you through the process.